 What then did they do?

 Just over a quarter of the authors in my survey mentioned that winning or being shortlisted in a competition was the key event that enabled them to get their book published.

-If you want to get your book published, you’ve had good feedback on it and polished it up to be as good as possible, submitting it to competitions is something you need to seriously consider.
+If you want to get your book published, you’ve had good feedback on it and polished it up to be as good as possible, submitting it to competitions is something you need to consider seriously.